ebruchez/public/Reading/2013-10 - The Organ.md

     - laid out as musical instrument, including an organ
     - first time the term "organ" appears in the precise and limited sense of organ
     - from the fourth century on, impossible to know just by the term "organum" whether pneumatic or hydraulic instrument
-    - "Placed beneath these comes a line of square-shaped keys whereby the musician's hand opens and shuts in time the openings for the air"
+    - "Placed beneath these comes a line of square-shaped keys whereby the musician's hand opens and shuts in time the openings for the air" #keyboard
-    - "able to follow the opened keys, which ever tremble to the slightest touch"
+    - "able to follow the opened keys, which ever tremble to the slightest touch" #keyboard
     - text to Constantine, Who we might conclude was able to appreciate this
 - Julian the Apostate (332-63) clearly describes a pneumatic instrument
-    - 59: "And a proud man with nimble fingers stands there manipulating the keys which give voice to the pipes."
+    - 59: "And a proud man with nimble fingers stands there manipulating the keys which give voice to the pipes." #keyboard
     - pneumatic, but large instrument, organist plays in a standing position
-    - imply that the keys respond instantly to any pressure
+    - imply that the keys respond instantly to any pressure #keyboard
 - Claudian (c.
 400)
     - "Let him whose light touch draws forth mighty sounds"
     - at most about 50 pipes by then based on iconography